MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 3: Provision Azure Bastion

-In this task, you will TODO.
-Azure Bastion allows for connection to the Azure VMs (which you deployed in the previous task of this exercise) without using public endpoints, while providing protection against brute force exploits that target operating system level credentials.
+In this task, you provision Azure Bastion to securely connect to your SUSE Linux Azure VMs without exposing them to public endpoints, thereby enhancing protection against brute force attacks.
+You configure a dedicated subnet and deploy the Bastion service, ensuring secure access to my virtual machines within the Azure portal.

 > **Note**: To use Azure Bastion, ensure that your browser has the pop-up functionality enabled.